This article was written for Fethiye Times by Ola Khamitsevich

 How could you not be tempted by the enchanting smells everywhere you go in the City?

-Ola is a passionate traveller with almost 10 years experience of backpacking around the world.
+Ola is a passionate traveller with more than 10 years experience of backpacking around the world.
 She loves Middle Eastern culture.
 Istanbul, in particular, has always fascinated her and even though she lives there no longer, there’s a hope that one day they will be together again.
 She currently resides in Alexandria, Egypt